apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 [Apache Parquet] is a popular columnar storage format for big data processing.
 It is designed to be efficient for both storage and query performance.
-Parquet files consist of a header, a series of data pages, and a footer as shown in Figure 3.
+Parquet files consist of a header, a series of data pages, and a footer, as shown in Figure 3.
 The footer contains metadata about the file, including schema, statistics, and other information needed to decode the data.